konsumer/arc-example/README.md

 npm test
 ```

-Another bonus of this, is that the `arc` command is already in the user's path, because it's setup in `devDependencies`, so no other installation needed (aside from `npm i`.)
+Another bonus of this, is that the `arc` command is already in the user's path, because it's setup in `devDependencies`, so no other installation is needed (aside from `npm i`.)